redherd-project/redherd-documentation/docs/references/troubleshooting.md

 2. Synchronize `asset` device local time with `Herd-Server` time
 3. Try to add the `asset` again via `Herd-CLI` one-liner

-### Commands not executed by online assets
+### Modules not executed by online assets

 1. Logout from the `Herd-View`
-2. Login again into the `Herd-View` to get a fresh token
+2. Login into the `Herd-View` to get a fresh token
+3. Try to execute modules on online assets

+If the problem is not solved:

+1. Logout from the `Herd-View`
+2. Delete browser cookies
+3. Login into the `Herd-View` to get a fresh token
+4. Try to execute modules on online assets

+If the problem is not solved:

+1. Logout from the `Herd-View`
+2. Delete browser cookies
+3. Remove RedHerd CA certificate
+4. Download and import RedHerd CA certificate
+5. Login into the `Herd-View` to get a fresh token
+6. Try to execute modules on online assets